 Why is Oxfam working on climate change?

 Extreme weather is pushing people backwards as they strive for progress.
 In short, Oxfam works on the causes and effects of climate change because the people we work with are being hit first and worst - and it seems that worse is to come.

 When did Oxfam start working on climate change?

-For the last ten years Oxfam has been increasing its work around climate change.
+For the last fifteen years Oxfam has been increasing its work around climate change.
 So much of our work and expertise - for example, preparing for and responding to disasters, or helping farmers get better yields from their crops - is now inextricably linked with the changing climate.

 Is climate change already having an impact on Oxfam's work?

 The people we work with are reporting ever-changing and unpredictable weather patterns, which contribute to deeper and longer lasting floods in South Asia; irregular rainfall in Mozambique, or hotter temperatures that are melting glaciers in Bolivia and Tajikistan.

 What is Oxfam doing about climate change?

 We're already helping people cope with severe weather events, as well as plan for the consequences of future climate change.
 Like everything we do, our climate change work focuses on three core areas:

 We're constantly responding to disasters such as the 2018 floods in Kerala and the unprecedented Cyclone Idai in Southern Africa in 2019.
 Climate-related emergencies like these are expected to increase in frequency over the coming years and decades.
 What's more, we're making sure these communities are better prepared for extreme weather events in the future too.
 That means things like raising homes up on stilts, or improving early warning systems for when disasters